How can I treat a headache in pregnancy?

 - are anti-inflammatory, like ibuprofen or aspirin.

-Some women may be advised to take a low dose of aspirin as a treatment if they have had miscarriages before or they are at risk of pre-eclampsia.
+Some women may be advised to take a low dose of aspirin during their pregnancy if they are at risk of pregnancy complications, such as pre-eclampsia.
 This will be prescribed by a doctor.
-Aspirin should not be taken as treatment for a headache.

 Find out more about drugs and medicines in pregnancy.